Quadratic word equations with regular constraints and the exponent of periodicity: The Main Result

 \subsection{\texorpdfstring{The Brandt Semigroup $B_2$}{The Brandt Semigroup B2}}

 The \emph{(combinatorial) Brandt semigroup} $B_2$ is the semigroup $\os{a,b,ab,ba,0}$ with multiplication given by the equations $\os{aba = a, bab = b, a^2 = b^2 = 0}$.
-It does not belong to the class \pv{DLG} because we have $ba\siL a$ but $b^\oo a =0\neq a$, so that property $(3)$ in \prref{def:DLRG} is violated.\footnote{ Note that $ba\siL a$ implies that the $\cJ$-class of $a$ contains the idempotent $ba$.
-Hence, $\cJ$-class of $a$ is regular, but not a subsemigroup as $a^2 = 0 \not\sim_{\cJ} a$.
-This means that $B_2$ is not contained in the variety $\pv{DS}$ consisting of all finite semigroups where the regular $\cD$-classes are semigroups.
+It does not belong to the class \pv{DLG} because we have $ba\siL a$ but $b^\oo a =0\neq a$, so that property $(3)$ in \prref{def:DLRG} is violated.\footnote{Note that $ba\siL a$ implies that the $\cJ$-class of $a$ contains $ba$.
+Since $ba$ is an idempotent, the $\cJ$-class of $a$ is regular, but not a subsemigroup as $a^2 = 0 \not\sim_{\cJ} a$.
+This means that $B_2$ is not contained in the variety~$\pv{DS}$ consisting of all finite semigroups where regular $\cD$-classes are semigroups.
 In fact, it holds that a finite semigroup $S$ belongs to $\pv{DS}$ if and only if $B_2$ does not divide $S \times S$ \cite[Exercise 8.1.6]{alm94}.} However, we can still show the following.

 \begin{proposition} The Brandt semigroup $B_2$ is nice for the family of quadratic word equations with at most two constants. \end{proposition}

 Our proof of \prref{prop:brandt} relies on the following lemma, which itself can be easily verified by routine calculations.
 We omit the details of these calculations.